Doctor of Musical Arts (DMA) Handbook

 The grades “W” and “I” may be given.
 The letter “I” indicates incomplete work that may be completed without re-enrollment in the course (generally within one year).
 The letter “W” indicates withdrawal for which no credit or grade point is assigned.
 “WG” is used when no grade has been given by the class instructor and means “waiting for grade.”

-It is your responsibility to make certain that all Incompletes have been replaced with a letter grade by your final semester.
+It is the student’s responsibility to make certain all Incomplete grades have been replaced with a letter grade by your final semester.
 You may not take your oral comprehensive exam with Incompletes on your academic record.

 Credit/No creditYou may elect to be graded with Credit (CR) or No Credit (NC) instead of ABCDF under certain circumstances.
 For graduate students, the grade of CR will be recorded for a grade of C or above, a grade of NC for a grade of C- or below.
 Courses graded CR/NC will not satisfy degree requirements in School of Music graduate programs and still require tuition and fees be paid.